Read more below about how Home with a Twist was born!

-Growing up, while most children played with Lincoln Logs and rode bikes, I designed menus and wedding invitations with crayons, and lead make-believe “docent” tours of my childhood home.
-The youngest of four with 12-15 years difference between my oldest sibling and me, I accompanied my parents to cocktail and dinner parties.
-I learned from a very early age the art of small talk, how to mix a Shirley Temple, set a beautiful table, and that asparagus jello is terrible and should never be served to humans.
+Growing up, while most children played with Lincoln Logs and rode bikes, I designed menus and wedding invitations with crayons, and led make-believe “docent” tours of my childhood home.
+The youngest of four with a 12-15 year difference between my oldest sibling and me, I accompanied my parents to cocktail and dinner parties.
+I learned from a very early age the art of small talk, how to mix a Shirley Temple, and set a beautiful table, and that asparagus jello is terrible and should never be served to humans.
 Like humorist Will Rogers once said, “A stranger is just a friend I haven’t met.”
-All my childhood practice fostered my creativity and desire to meet new people and seek joy every day.
+All my childhood practices fostered my creativity and desire to meet new people and seek joy even on an ordinary day.

 Mother passed away in 2013 and I launched Home with a Twist in her honor sharing with you everything she taught me, but with my own modern spin.
 I love food, entertaining, gardening, decorating, curating vintage mid-century finds, healthy living, and fashion.
 I have a passion for helping women, in particular, bring out the best in themselves through my experience and teaching.
 During COVID I led, with great success, virtual cooking and hospitality classes where guests joined me in my kitchen without having to leave the safety and comfort of their homes.
-Now, I have pivoted to offering small, experiences with students, in my home, where we re-imagine the traditional “dinner party” concept.
+I’ve also offered small, experiences with students, in my home, where we re-imagine the traditional “dinner party” concept.

 The top five fun things about me: